How to Incorporate a Company in Malaysia

-In Malaysia, the process of setting up a business entity is governed by the registrar of business in Malaysia called the Suruhanjaya Syarikat Malaysia (SSM) or Companies Commission of Malaysia.
+For the registration of all businesses – including foreign companies – in Malaysia, the process of setting up a business entity is governed by the registrar of business commonly known as the Suruhanjaya Syarikat Malaysia (SSM) or Companies Commission of Malaysia.

 The few incorporation options to choose from include:

-Over the last few years, SSM has made substantial efforts to transform and streamline Malaysian business registration processes to online and much simpler ones, depending upon which of the above types you choose from.
+Over the last few years, SSM has made substantial efforts to transform and streamline Malaysian business registration processes online, depending upon which of the above types you choose from.
 Though the first step invariably would be to decide on a name and place it under reservation via the SSM’s Malaysia Corporate Identity (“MyCoID”) portal.

 While it is a public company (or locally known as BHD), if it has at least two directors who have a principal place of residence in Malaysia and a minimum of one promoter.

-In terms of requirements, the following information is needed to incorporate any of these companies in Malaysia:
+In terms of requirements, the following information is needed for the business registration of any of these companies in Malaysia:

-When all steps are completed, SSM issues a certificate of registration.
+When all steps are completed, SSM will issue a certificate of registration.

 Overall, company secretaries in Malaysia are tasked with ensuring that your company complies with all the regulatory requirements including taxation, keeping proper accounts and bookkeeping, passing directors’ and members’ resolutions in a timely manner, as well as setting the financial year-end.